 Rulings and Judgments

-Filing an appeal is not possible without the judge’s order constituting a final judgment.
-The Texas Supreme Court therefore suggests language which, while not mandatory, clarifies whether or not a judgment is final and can therefore be appealed by a litigant: “This Judgment finally disposes of all parties and all claims and is appealable.”
+Note on Finality: Filing an appeal is not possible without the judge’s order constituting a final judgment.
+The Texas Supreme Court suggests language which, while not mandatory, clarifies whether or not a judgment is final and can therefore be appealed by a litigant: “This Judgment finally disposes of all parties and all claims and is appealable.”
 In re Daredia, 317 S.W.3d 247, 248 (Tex.
 2010) (per curiam) (quoting Lehmann v.
 Har-Con Corp., 39 S.W.3d 191, 206 (Tex.
-2001)); see infra Part 1.V.
+2001)).

-Filing a summary judgment is a complex undertaking.
-Hiring a lawyer who is knowledgeable about the nuances of summary judgments as well as the nuts and bolts of its proceedings can help a litigant avoid the many pitfalls inherent in summary judgment practice.
+Filing a summary judgment is a highly complex, strictly regimented undertaking.
+Hiring a lawyer who is thoroughly knowledgeable about the nuances of summary judgments, as well as the modern procedural mechanics of TRCP 166a, can help a litigant navigate these fast-moving deadlines and avoid severe procedural pitfalls.

 All information provided on Silblawfirm.com (hereinafter "website") is provided for informational purposes only, and is not intended to be used for legal advice.
 Users of this website should not take any actions or refrain from taking any actions based upon content or information on this website.
 Users of this site should contact a licensed Texas attorney for a full and complete review of their legal issues.